-No. Marriage to a Canadian citizen does not give you citizenship.
+No. Marrying a Canadian citizen doesn’t give you citizenship.

 If you want to become a Canadian citizen, you must follow the same steps as everyone else.
-That is, there is not a special process for spouses of Canadian citizens to become citizens.
+There isn’t a special process for spouses of Canadian citizens.

 You must meet several requirements to apply for citizenship.
 This includes being physically present in Canada as a permanent resident for at least 1,095 days during the five years right before the date you applied.
 This includes time as a: